-Only authorized users are permitted to write to, modify, or delete the archive.
-Archived records may be moved to another medium.
-The contents of the archive must not be released except in accordance with Sections 9.3 and 9.4.
+Only Auditor trusted roles, as described in Section 5.2, or other personnel specifically authorized by the CA are permitted to add or delete records from the archive.
+Deletion of records identified in Section 5.5.1 before the end of the retention period is not permitted under any circumstances.
+The contents of the archive must not be released except in accordance with Sections 9.3 and 9.4, or under circumstances described in the approved CPS.

 Archive media must be stored in a safe, secure storage facility geographically separate from the CA using procedures approved by NARA or according to agency-specific policy.
-Applications required to process the archive data must be maintained for a period that equals or exceeds the archive requirements for the data.
+The transfer process between the backup environment and archive location must be documented.